ludwig-ai/ludwig-docs/docs/api/visualization.md

 )
 ```

-Show confision matrix in the models predictions for each
+Show confusion matrix in the models predictions for each `output_feature_name`.
-`output_feature_name`.

 For each model (in the aligned lists of test_statistics and model_names)
 it  produces a heatmap of the confusion matrix in the predictions for